ethereum/solidity-blog/_posts/2019-11-19-Ecosystem-Support-Program-call-for-applications.md

 ### Introducing the Ecosystem Support Program

 In the beginning, most Ethereum-related development and research occurred within the Ethereum Foundation.
 Today, the Ethereum ecosystem has grown from a small garden to a vast, vibrant rainforest.
 Along the way, the Ethereum Foundation’s role within the ecosystem has changed almost as much.
-However, supporting Ethereum to the best of our ability has remained as constant as our number one goal.
+However, supporting Ethereum to the best of our ability has remained constant as our number one goal.

 From DEV Grants, to scalability-focused grants, to general purpose support, grants have long been a large part of how we support Ethereum.
 Increasing the leverage of our grants program has compounding benefits.
 Accordingly, it’s one of our top priorities.